OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 - I have read and understood the rules and regulations and to the best of my knowledge, all statements are true.
 I am duly authorized to submit this film to the New Orleans Film Festival.

 - NOFF reserves the right to disqualify any submission without refund of submission fees.

 - Films must not have publicly screened in the greater New Orleans area prior to the festival.
 While world premieres are not requirements for NOFF, this information is taken into consideration when making final programming decisions.

 - All accepted films may be screened more than once, and are scheduled at the discretion of the New Orleans Film Festival staff.

 - Films produced or financed by a major motion picture studio are eligible for festival screenings but are not eligible for competitive awards.
 Films that have acquired distribution are eligible for festival screenings but are not eligible for competitive awards.

 - It is the responsibility of the filmmaker to secure authorization for any copyrighted material that may be used in the film.

-- NOFF does not pay screening fees or guarantee travel for filmmakers.
+- NOFF does not pay screening fees or guarantee travel or distribution for filmmakers.